openbaton/docs/docs/integration-test-use.md

 ## Start the integration test

 Before starting the integration test be sure that the NFVO, Generic VNFM and Dummy VNFM you want to use are already running.
 Then start the test by navigating into the folder *integration-tests/build/libs* and execute the command *java -jar integration-tests-*.jar*.
+It is possible to specify the test scenarios you want to run so that not every test in the */src/main/resources/integration-test-scenarios* folder is executed.
+Therefore use command line arguments while starting the integration tests.
+Every scenario occuring as an argument will be executed.
+For example *java -jar integration-tests-*.jar scenario-real-iperf.ini scenario-scaling.ini* will just execute the tests described in the files *scenario-real-iperf.ini* and *scenario-scaling.ini* located in the folder */src/main/resources/integration-test-scenarios*.
+If you do not pass any command line arguments, every scenario will be executed.

 ## Test results